Setúbal Travel Guide 2025 & Things to Do

 Troia is famous for its long sandy beaches, crystal clear waters and beautiful scenery.
 You can spend the whole day relaxing on the beach here, rent a bike to cycle around and visit the Troia Roman ruins, where you can find some of the remnants of an Ancient Roman settlement.

-There are also several golf courses and natural reserves within the peninsula, promising great activities for outdoor lovers.
+The peninsula also boasts several golf courses and natural reserves, offering a range of activities for outdoor enthusiasts.
 For the history-minded, Roman ruins at Troia provide insight into the past, and visitors can explore the remains of ancient baths, temples, and mosaics.

 5. Indulge in SetúSetúbal'sous Seafood